MachinisteWeb/node-atlas/README.en.md

 In order to intercept DOM before it was sent, you could use common controller for all the website page and/or also a specific controller per page.

+`changeDom(params, next)` is a function to `exports` and provide :

+- `NA` object as `this`.
+- An object `params` in first parameter with
+   - the `params.dom` string that contains the response,
+   - the `params.variations` object that contains all JSON vars,
+   - the `params.request` do for this page and
+   - the `params.response` will be sent
+- A callback function `next(dom)` in second parameter which accept the first updated string parameter `params.dom`.

 This is an example using the two hooks, the common in first and after the specific:

 ```json